Special Constabulary: History

-While the idea of a populace policing itself dates back to Anglo-Saxon times, with English common law requiring that all citizens have the legal obligation to come to the assistance of a police officer, it was not until 1673 that Charles II ruled that citizens may be temporarily sworn in as constables during times of public disorder.
-This ruling was in response to rising public disorder relating to enforcement of religious conformity, and any citizen refusing to acknowledge the call would have been subject to fines and jail sentences.
-The 1673 act was enforced for centuries after, mainly used to call up constables in the north of England.
+While the idea of a populace policing itself dates back to Anglo-Saxon times, with the Statute of Winchester requiring that all citizens have the legal obligation to come to the assistance of a police officer.
+The Poor Relief Act 1662 (14 Cha.
+2. c.
+12) was the first legislation to cover the concept of special constables, permitting magistrates to appoint temporary constables.

-Public disorder of that nature was renewed during the industrial revolution in the 18th and 19th centuries, which was coupled with falling living standards and starvation.
 In 1819, mass meetings calling for parliamentary reform took place across England, including 60,000 demonstrators rioting in Manchester where a special constable was killed.
-In light of these events, in 1820, an Act was passed allowing magistrates to recruit men as special constables.
+In light of these events, the Appointment of Special Constables Act 1820 (1 Geo.
+4. c.
+37) was passed allowing magistrates to recruit men as special constables, a term it used to replace the earlier 'temporary constables'.

-In 1831, Parliament passed "An act for amending the laws relative to the appointment of Special Constables, and for the better preservation of the Police".
-This Act, forming the basis of special-constable principles to the modern day, and in particular allowed the formation of special constables outside of times of unrest, if the regular police force was deemed to be too small in a particular area.
+Parliament passed the Special Constables Act 1831 (1 & 2 Will.
+4. c.
+41), which forms the basis of special-constable principles to the modern day, and in particular allowed the formation of special constables outside of times of unrest, if the regular police force was deemed to be too small in a particular area.
 Specials were also granted full powers of arrest like their regular counterparts at this time, as well as weapons and equipment to carry out their duty.

-A further act in 1835 redefined the Special Constabulary as a volunteer organisation, and expanded its jurisdiction.
-The constabulary was redefined for the last time into the organisation which exists today by the Special Constables Act 1914 just after the outbreak of World War I, during which they safeguarded water supplies from German infiltrators.
+The Special Constables Act 1835 (5 & 6 Will.
+4. c.
+43) redefined the Special Constabulary as a volunteer organisation, and expanded its jurisdiction.
+The constabulary was redefined for the last time into the organisation which exists today by the Special Constables Act 1914 (4 & 5 Geo.
+5. c.
+61) just after the outbreak of World War I, during which they safeguarded water supplies from German infiltrators.
 During the Second World War, besides their normal duties, they were trained to deal with a range of eventualities such as first aid in case of injury, initial coordination of the security of aircraft crash sites, clearing people from the vicinity of unexploded bombs, handling of unignited incendiary bombs and checking compliance with lighting regulations.